Alastrantia/scratch-remixtree/README.md

 ## What is this?

-Scratch removed the remix tree feature without any warning So, here we go again, in the form of a CLI!
+Scratch removed the remix tree feature without any warning...
+So, here we go again, in the form of a CLI!

 This CLI fetches a project’s remixes and builds a tree showing how all the remixes connect, using the official scratch API.